yain22/SWM/README.md

 ![](images/Production_Traj_Training_Testing_Wells.PNG)

-To investigate how the latent kriging of the SWM helped improve the prediction performance, we intentionally selected two test wells with API10 numbers set by API10 = 4249332630 (well-1) and API10 = 4231135594 (well-2).
+To investigate how the latent kriging of the spatial Weibull model helped improve the prediction performance, we intentionally selected two test wells with API10 numbers set by API10 = 4249332630 (well-1) and API10 = 4231135594 (well-2).
+See the top panel in ***Figure 6***.
 Note that the well-1 is positioned near a certain group of training wells, while the well-2 is more isolatedly located, relatively far from other neighboring wells.
 We assume that if the latent kriging works, then we will have more accurate prediction results for the well-1 than the well-2.

-***Figure 6*** display the prediciton results.
+The bottom panel in ***Figure 6*** displays the prediciton results for the two test well.
+It turns out that the root-mean-square deviations (RMSD) of the two wells are 0.178 (well-1) and 0.305 (well-2).
+This implies that the production rates of the well-1 has been more accurately predicted than that of the well-2 as we anticipated.
+From the panels, we can also observe that pointwise posterior predictive 95 % credible interval of the production rates of the well-1 is relatively narrower than that of the well-2 during the production period.
+To compare how effect of the presence of the latent kriging, we also measured RMSDs based on the non-spatial model, which resulted in 0.180 (well-1) and 0.348  (well-2), lower than those based on the spatial one, respectively.

 ***Figure 6: Locations of two test wells (top) and corresponding production results (bottom) with original and log scales***

 ![](images/Two_Testing_Wells.png)
 ![](images/Two_Examples.png)

+Based on the prediction outcomes of the two test wells along with the results from the Subsection 6.1 in the main paper, we conclude that the latent kriging was beneficial in improving the predictive accuracy (the RMSD) and quality (the length of 95 % credible interval).
+Note that the spatial Weibull model is designed to use the geological proximity information via the geostatistical stochastic processes, hence, this is not a surprising result.
+More concretely, under the spatial Weibull model, prediction for the well-1 makes use of the proximity advantage, borrowing more information from the nearby wells, while the isolated position of the well-2 renders its prediction sub-optimal.